janewangari-sudo/intro-to-dl-pose-estimation/README.md

 ### Key findings

 1. **Training strategy matters more than architecture.** Naive joint training of the backbone and head produced only 16.6% PCK.
-A freeze-then-finetune strategy — freezing the backbone for 5 epochs before joint fine-tuning with differential learning rates — recovered this to 82.9%.
+A freeze-then-finetune strategy, freezing the backbone for 5 epochs before joint fine tuning with differential learning rates, recovered this to 82.9%.
 A 66pp improvement from one training decision, larger than any architectural difference.

-2. **The trivial baseline reveals joint-level pose variance.** A fixed average-pose template scores 87% on ears but collapses to 39% on wrists — exposing which joints require genuine image understanding versus structural body priors.
+2. **The trivial baseline reveals joint level pose variance.** A fixed average pose template scores 87% on ears but collapses to 39% on wrists, exposing which joints require genuine image understanding versus structural body priors.

-3. **SimpleBaseline's advantage is targeted.** Gains are concentrated on high-variance joints (elbows +2.6–5.3pp, wrists), consistent with the architectural reasoning of Xiao et al. (2018).
+3. **SimpleBaseline's advantage is targeted.** Gains are concentrated on high variance joints (elbows +2.6–5.3pp, wrists), consistent with the architectural reasoning of Xiao et al. (2018).

 ---